AtharvaRahane/AtharvaRahane.github.io/projects/Programming.md

 A comparision is made between the exact solution and an asymptotic solution generated using Mathematica to solve the linear oscillator weak damping equation.
 <img class="ui image" src="../images/Capture52.PNG">

-Following is the obtained solution
+**Following are the obtained solutions for various assumptions of the perturbation constant b**

 <img class="ui image" src="../images/Capture53.jpg">
 <em>x=5, b=0.4</em>